TheMuuj/TheMuuj.github.io/_posts/2020-07-31-hello-interwebs.md

 as a platform, either for blogs or for simple websites.

 Now I'm going to give Jekyll a try.
 I use Markdown almost daily for my job, and it has quickly become very second nature.
-Also, compiling a website from a Git repository into a static HTMl site is very appealing to me.
+Also, compiling posts from a Git repository into a static HTML website is very appealing to me.

 So we'll see if I can stick to this format for a while.